Minimization of hypersurfaces: Introduction

 When one wants to do explicit computations with algebraic varieties over~$\Q$ (or, more generally, over a number field), it is advantageous to use an explicit model that is given by equations with small integral coefficients.
 So it is an interesting question how one can try to simplify or optimize a given model in this sense.
 This involves two aspects.
 One aspect is that one strives to minimize the absolute value (in general, the norm) of a suitable invariant, for example, the discriminant in the common situation when the variety is smooth.
 This can be seen as optimizing the reduction properties of the model at all primes; this is usually known as \emph{minimization} of the given model.
 The other aspect concerns making the coefficients small while staying in the same isomorphism class over~$\Z$.
 This has a different flavor and is known as \emph{reduction}.
 Minimization and reduction have been studied for $2$-, $3$-, $4$- and $5$-coverings of elliptic curves in~\cite{CFS2010} and~\cite{Fisher2013}.
 The reduction theory of binary forms is studied in~\cite{CremonaStoll2003} and~\cite{HutzStoll} and that of point clusters in projective space in~\cite{Stoll2011b}.
 The latter can be used to obtain a reduction method also for more general projective varieties; for example, we can reduce equations of plane curves by reducing their multiset of inflection points.

 In this paper, we will discuss minimization in the case of hypersurfaces.
 This problem has been considered by Koll\'ar in~\cite{Kollar} in some detail.
+See also the recent paper~\cite{AFK}, which puts Koll\'ar's approach in a more general context and extends it to hypersurfaces and to intersections of two hypersurfaces in weighted projective spaces.
 Koll\'ar writes (at the end of the introduction of~\cite{Kollar}) that ``so far I could not prove a bound on the weights occurring in~(4.3), except in some special cases.''
 One goal of this paper is to provide such a bound, which is completely explicit and close to optimal in the case of plane curves; see Theorems \ref{ThmMain} and~\ref{Thmn=2} below.
 The availability of an explicit bound on the weights (see below for definitions) leads, at least in principle, to a minimization algorithm for hypersurfaces of given degree and dimension; see Section~\ref{S:algos}.
 In the context of plane curves of degree~$d$, the case $d = 1$ is not interesting and the case $d = 2$ is classical.
-Plane cubics ($d = 3$) are $3$-coverings of elliptic curves and are therefore considered in~\cite{CFS2010}.
+(Smooth) plane cubics ($d = 3$) are $3$-coverings of elliptic curves and are therefore considered in~\cite{CFS2010}.
+(Definitions~2.3 and~3.1 in~\cite{CFS2010} lead to a definition of minimality equivalent to what is used here.)

 We work out the case of plane curves in general: we show that minimization can be achieved by successive steps using only the two most basic weight vectors.
 Combined with the bound on the weights, this leads to a reasonably efficient algorithm that produces a $p$-minimal (planar) model for any semistable plane curve.
 See Section~\ref{S:gencurves}.

 We include a short discussion on the minimization of binary forms (Section~\ref{S:binary}), which can serve as a warm-up section before dealing with the general theory and the case of plane curves.

 When working over~$\Q$ or, more generally, over an algebraic number field of class number~$1$, minimization can be considered for each prime~$p$ independently, in the sense that we can produce another integral model whose discriminant (say) has minimal possible $p$-adic valuation and unchanged valuation at all other primes.
 So we just have to perform this \emph{minimization at~$p$} successively for each potentially non-minimal prime~$p$ to arrive at a minimal model.